marcusva/py-dynrules/doc/usage.rst

 scripts.
 It consists of an *id*, a *weight* and *code* that defines the rule's action.

-Let's imagine, you have a Warrior class that can walk in four directions and fight against enemies.
+Let's imagine, you have a game with a Warrior class that can walk in four directions and fight against enemies.
 Defining those actions might look like ::

   class Warrior:
-      def do_walk (direction):
+      def do_walk (self, direction):
           ...
-      def fight (enemy):
+      def fight (self, enemy):
           ...
       ...